-- Ask about your blood pressure at your annual check-up.
-If it’s high, check your blood pressure regularly between appointments — at home, a pharmacy or another facility.
-Follow up with your doctor based on his or her recommendations.
+If it’s high, check your blood pressure regularly between appointments — at home or at a pharmacy with a blood pressure monitor.
+Follow up with your doctor based on his/her recommendations.

-Keep a log of your medication, blood pressure levels, and questions to ask your doctor as they come to mind.
+Keep a log of your medication, blood pressure levels and questions to ask your doctor as they come to mind.

-- Know yourself.
 What keeps you from keeping up with your medicines?
 Eating healthy?
 Losing weight?
 Be aware of your barriers to better health and talk with your doctor about them.
 Your provider or clinic may have suggestions or know programs that can help.